pnathan/pp-toml/README.md

 * Also of note is that at present I am not enforcing array homogeneity.
-Partly this is because of Postel's dictum, but partly because it might be more convient to have heterogenous lists.
+Partly this is because of Postel's dictum, but partly because it might be more convenient to have heterogenous lists.
 I may add a *strict* mode which throws errors here.

 * Unicode support may have some issues.
 It *should* work, but Unicode